horisystems/fxdatapi-php/README.md

 $weeklyAverageFromDate = '2023_04_03';
 $weeklyAverageToDate = '2023_04_07';

+// Set the UUID of the performance you want to retrieve
+$performanceId = 'performance_id';

+// Set the UUID of the signal you want to retrieve
+$signalId = 'signal_id';

 // Call the convert method to perform the currency conversion
 $conversionResult = $currensees->convert($username, $date, $baseCurrency, $targetCurrency, $amount);
 if ($conversionResult) {